 Take a home safari as you watch webcams from zoos around the world

 Although we’re in a Covid-19 pandemic – it’s still flu season.
 Drink plenty of fluids.
-Make some citrus water (great way to load up on Vitamin C).
+Make some citrus water (a great way to load up on Vitamin C).
 Drink herbal tea.

 Take this time to get some rest and catch up on sleep.
 You might be surprised by how much you needed it.

 Go through your closets, garage, attic, and get rid of all your unwanted crap.
-Put it aside and drop it to various local charities when this is all over.
+Put it aside and drop it off at various local charities when this is all over.

 Remember, this too shall pass.
 We have much to be thankful for.
 However bad you think you have it – someone is having a rougher time than you.

 Get up at the normal time.
 Shower, work out.
 Do what feels the most like a normal day.
 Work from home if possible.